 How do we know learners are engaged?
 Step up the ladder to see how a learner moves from compliant to flow so you can picture what it looks and sounds like in a classroom when learners start engaging in the learning process.
 If you walk in a classroom, you might be able to see and hear engagement or the lack of it.
 Compliant In a Compliant level, the teacher is probably following the curriculum and doing what they know or learned in their teacher education program.
-Commit When learners are in the Commit level, you will see learners in pairs, groups, or working individually.
-Connect.
 Part 5: 12 Tech Ideas and Tools for Differentiated Learning … Online Discussions.
 Welcome to the fifth post in a series designed to support the use of technology for differentiated learning… in and beyond the PBL classroom.